Israel flags at the festival

 • Powered amplification systems, including megaphones, except as permitted by UJA

-• Professional camera equipment, including, but not limited to, tripods, battery packs, and large commercial video cameras, except as permitted by UJA
+• Professional camera equipment, including but not limited to, tripods, battery packs, large commercial video cameras, except as permitted by UJA

 • Laser pointers